jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Bugs
 - Player robe colors are mixed up after refresh
 - Handle error in menu when attempting to connect to a bad url
-- death skull doens't show for decoy
 - Pack 7: Dad Loch playtest
     - Explain to user with popups
         - Introduce card pickup
         - explain manaburn better
     - AI should avoid traps when moving
     - decoy should pull agro even if farther away?
-    - Flag things visually as modifiers (loch says explode is confusing)
     - death circle can be confusing when moved out of the way of the toolbar (add arrow?)
     - Introduce mana cost changing of cards when used
-    - error: cannot animation a still image (explode-on-death.png)
----
-- Make combo wait for full completion so it doesn't change sprite to idle after resolving.
-    - This makes it so that when casting two spells in quick succession, the second attack animation gets overridden by returningToDefaultSprite
-- How to keep syncronize from interrupting an animation while it's running
-    - Hold on to syncronize messages until a good time to execute them
-- (resolved?)
-Pathing is broken sometimes where a unit moves a little and then no further
 - enter, enter doesn't make "are you sure" prompt go away when there are no enemies.
 - wall: see abberant-wall.png
 - Bug: Portal spawns when you prediction kill yourself on test level